-After more than three months, the two sides are expected to sign a memorandum of understanding on defense cooperation during Indian Prime Minister Narendra Modi’s state visit to the island nation from April 4-6.
+After more than three months, the two sides are expected to sign a memorandum of understanding on defense cooperation during Indian Prime Minister Narendra Modi's state visit to the island nation from April 4-6.
 Indian Foreign Secretary Vikram Misri confirmed the information at a press conference on March 28.
-This is the “first time” the two sides have reached such an agreement, Mr. Misri stated.
+This is the "first time" the two sides have reached this agreement, Mr. Misri stated.

 A new dimension

-The Hindustan Times quoted sources as saying that Prime Minister Modi's upcoming visit, following President Dissanayake's trip to New Delhi last December, will be an opportunity for the Indian government to strengthen ties in key areas, from defense and security to energy and infrastructure.
+The Hindustan Times newspaper quoted sources as saying that Prime Minister Modi's upcoming visit, following President Dissanayake's trip to New Delhi last December, will be an opportunity for the Indian government to strengthen ties in key areas, from defense and security to energy and infrastructure.

 Indian President Droupadi Murmu and Prime Minister Narendra Modi welcome President Anura Kumara Dissanayake during his visit to New Delhi, December 2024.
 (Source: PTI) |